 Film Noir & Neo Noir News

-El vampiro negro
+El vampiro negro available on Flicker Alley

-New Blu‑ray/DVD of FNF Restoration Available
+Blu‑ray/DVD of FNF restoration available

 Argentine director Román Viñoly Barreto's El vampiro negro (The Black Vampire) is available from Flicker Alley in a deluxe Blu‑ray/DVD edition.
 A virtually unknown remake of Fritz Lang's seminal 1931 thriller M, this 1953 Argentine noir is a female-centered take on the tale. + READ MORE